-The Attack On Titan Season 4 Part 2 release date has been officially confirmed to be scheduled for Winter 2022 by FUNimation.
+The Attack On Titan Season 4 Part 2 release date has been officially confirmed to be scheduled for January 2022, the Winter 2022 anime season.

-The announcement was made at the end of Attack On Titan Season 4 Episode 16.
+The announcement of the second half was made at the end of Attack On Titan Season 4 Episode 16.
 The anime TV series will pick up the Final Season again in the winter with Attack On Titan Episode 76 (or Attack On Titan Season 4 Episode 17).

 The official website also released an Attack On Titan Final Season Part 2 trailer that previewed Attack On Titan 76: Judgment.